benmiller314/cdm2019fall/plans/lesson-16.md

     <li>How do they extend or complicate your usual composition strategies in writing?</li>
   </ul>
 </p>

 <p>If you want, you could also consider how the particular software we used differs from other tools you might have employed toward similar ends: what's facilitated, and what's frustrated, by these tools, and how did that change your approach?
 </p>
 </div>

-**Take 5-10 minutes.** I won't collect these directly, but you will use them to develop your pitch for a collaborative project, and as a snapshot of your progress to look back on in a final reflection for the end of the course.
+**Take 10 minutes.** I won't collect these directly today, but you will use them to develop your pitch for a collaborative project, and as a snapshot of your progress to look back on (and possibly quote) in a final reflection for the end of the course.

+EXT: Reflect on your goals for the course: given your goals and expectations when you began this class, what have you begun to learn?
+Combined with what you now know about our projects and scheduling patterns, what would you give yourself as a goal for the rest of the term?

 ## 2. Web-design unit overview and assignment (10 min)